 The Bible is a book about life and death.
 God values all created life.
 God especially values human life.
 And God offers eternal life through the death and resurrection of Jesus Christ.

 We believe that followers of Jesus Christ who are governed by the Bible are ethically obligated to preserve, promote, and defend the sanctity of life.

-We believe that when dealing with the areas of uncertainty and ethical dilemmas we should take the safest possible course to promote and protect life, including that of those yet unborn.
+We believe that whenever there is an ethical dilemma the default position should always be to protect life, including the unborn (Prov.
+24:11–12).
 Jesus teaches this principle of carefulness in the Sermon on the Mount when He instructs His followers not only to avoid killing, but to cease from any activity or passion that increases one’s proclivity toward murder (Matt 5.21-22).

-We believe that the Bible consistently depicts fetal life as both personal and human.
+We believe that the Bible consistently depicts life in the womb as both personal and human.
 As a University we believe that our thinking about issues related to contraception, the harvesting of embryonic stem cells, and aborticides should be governed accordingly.